The Horrific Reality of Catastrophic Failure

 However, your hardware, software, and data are significantly more vulnerable even though there are steps your company can take to prevent failures.
 Servers, computers, peripherals, and network equipment age, break down, and fail; it’s just the reality of physical systems.
 But, non-physical systems (productivity and communication software, websites, applications, etc.) are also open to certain failures, including external attacks—DDoS, hacking, bugs, viruses, and human error.

 Finally, your data can get corrupted by itself or can fail as a result of another failure in the chain; a hardware failure, for example, could wipe out your data.
 While some failures can be predicted and prevented—regular maintenance and replacement of equipment to prevent breakdowns, for example—others simply can’t be anticipated.
-A sudden equipment failure, power outages, natural disasters, a DDoS attack; these can all occur seemingly out of nowhere.
+A sudden equipment failure, power outage, natural disaster, or a DDoS attack can all occur seemingly out of nowhere.
 You simply have to have a plan in place to react to these events in case they do (almost inevitably) happen.

 A good rule of thumb is to create an infrastructure that doesn’t have (or at least attempts to eliminate) a single point of failure.
 All of these vulnerability points—housing, hardware, ISP, software, and data—are susceptible to single points of failure.

 - Housing?
-Make sure you have a physical space you can use in case the first space become unviable.
+Make sure you have a physical space you can use in case the first space becomes unviable.

 - Hardware?
 Make sure you have redundant equipment you can swap in, in case of a failure.